turingschool/front-end-curriculum/projects/ux-ui-team-hackathon.md

 Design a user dashboard for a fitness tracking app.
 It must include the following elements:

-- a log of your recent workouts, the ability to set and track goals
+- a log of your recent workouts
+- the ability to set and track goals
-- a calendar to track your workouts.
+- a calendar to track your workouts

 If you feel there are additional elements that should be a part of your comp, include them!